-5.5.30 Any provision of new green space will need to be accompanied by appropriate arrangements to secure the on-going maintenance of the space.
+5.5.30 Any provision of new green_and blue space will need to be accompanied by appropriate arrangements to secure the on-going maintenance of the space.
 Where the City Council is asked to adopt spaces, a financial contribution will be required to cover maintenance.
 Where independent or private arrangements are to be used the Council will need to be satisfied that these are robust, efficacious and legally enforceable.
 In particular the Council will be need to be satisfied as to the quality of the maintenance and that any legacy arrangements associated with the private company passing on their obligations or becoming insolvent do not result in the Council accepting the extra maintenance cost burden.

-POLICY G4C - MAINTENANCE OF GREEN SPACE
+POLICY G4C - MAINTENANCE OF GREEN AND BLUE SPACE

-- 1. Arrangements to secure on-going maintenance for all new Green Space are required. - 2.
+- 1. Arrangements to secure on-going maintenance for all new Green and Blue Space are required. - 2.
+Where the Council is asked to adopt spaces: - a. a financial contribution will be required to cover maintenance for 15 years

+- b. arrangements must be agreed with the Council prior to commencement of the development. - 3.
+Where private arrangements are proposed the Council must be satisfied that - a. the Green and Blue Space will be maintained in perpetuity. - b. the liability to maintain the Green and Blue Space transfers with title to the land management and quality arrangements decided at the planning stage to be maintained to ensure no loss of GBI assets. - 1.
+Arrangements to secure on-going maintenance in perpetuity for all new Green and Blue Space are required. - 2.
 Where the Council is asked to adopt spaces: - a. a financial contribution will be required to cover maintenance for 15 years - b. arrangements must be agreed with the Council prior to commencement of the development. - 3.
-Where private arrangements are proposed the Council must be satisfied that - a. the Green Space will be maintained in perpetuity. - b. the liability to maintain the Green Space transfers with title to the land management and quality arrangements decided at the planning stage to be maintained to ensure no loss of GBI assets.
+Where private arrangements are proposed the Council must be satisfied that - a. the liability to maintain the Green and Blue Space transfers with title to the land.